cdomet-d/transcendence/.doc/databases.md

 | Dashboard | stats.db |

 Each database and linked logs has it's own isolated volume and is stored in the data/ directory of each sources files's container locally and in /usr/data inside of each container.
 The sources files for database building are in /tools of each container's source directory.
 That where you will find the tables definition and tests but they will also be presented and explained here for better  readability.
+TODO &rarr; do a diagram for better understading

 ## Accessibility